-[C]ontrary to the Firm's contention, [the IRS Agent's] declaration did not state the Government knows the substance of the legal advice the Firm provided the Does. .....Rather, it outlined evidence providing a "reasonable basis", as required by 26 U.S.C. § 7609(f), "for concluding that the clients of [the Firm] are of interest to the [IRS] because of the [Firm's] services directed at concealing its clients' beneficial ownership of offshore assets".
+[C]ontrary to the Firm's contention, [the IRS Agent's] declaration did not state the Government knows the substance of the legal advice the Firm provided the Does. . . .
+Rather, it outlined evidence providing a "reasonable basis", as required by 26 U.S.C. § 7609(f), "for concluding that the clients of [the Firm] are of interest to the [IRS] because of the [Firm's] services directed at concealing its clients" beneficial ownership of offshore assets".
 The 2018 declaration also made clear that "the IRS is pursuing an investigation to develop information about other unknown clients of [the Firm] who may have failed to comply with the internal revenue laws by availing themselves of similar services to those that [the Firm] provided to [a client of the firm who had already been audited and agreed to a deficiency arising from an offshore transaction]".
-(Emphasis added.) . . . .
+(Emphasis added.)
 [N]either of the Agent's declarations in this case identified specific, substantive legal advice the IRS considered improper and then supported the Government's effort to receive the identities of clients who received that advice. . . .

-Instead, the John Doe summons at issue seeks, inter alia: documents "reflecting any U.S. clients at whose request or on whose behalf [the Firm] ha[s] acquired or formed any foreign entity, opened or maintained any foreign financial account, or assisted in the conduct of any foreign financial transaction"; "[a]ll books, papers, records, or other data..... concerning the provision of services to U.S. clients relating to setting up offshore financial accounts"; and "[a]ll books, papers, records, or other data ..... concerning the provision of services to U.S. clients relating to the acquisition, establishment or maintenance of offshore entities or structures of entities".
+Instead, the John Doe summons at issue seeks, inter alia: documents "reflecting any U.S. clients at whose request or on whose behalf [the Firm] ha[s]

+acquired or formed any foreign entity, opened or maintained any foreign financial account, or assisted in the conduct of any foreign financial transaction"; "[a]ll books, papers, records, or other data . . . concerning the provision of services to U.S. clients relating to setting up offshore financial accounts"; and "[a]ll books, papers, records, or other data . . . concerning the provision of services to U.S. clients relating to the acquisition, establishment or maintenance of offshore entities or structures of entities".
 (Emphasis added.)
 As the Government asserted, this broad request, seeking relevant information about any U.S. client who engaged in any one of a number of the Firm's services, is not the same as the Government's knowing whether any Does engaged in allegedly fraudulent conduct, or the content of any specific legal advice the Firm gave particular Does, and then requesting their identities.

 In a 9-8 decision, the Fifth Circuit denied a rehearing request.
 Taylor Lohmeyer Law Firm P.L.L.C. v.
 United States, 982 F.3d 409 (5th Cir.
 2020).
 The dissenting judges wrote that a rehearing would give the court the opportunity to clarify the boundaries of the attorney-client privilege as it relates to clients' identities.
 Id. at 410.
-The law firm has filed a petition with the U.S. Supreme Court to review the Fifth Circuit's earlier decision.
-Jeffery Leon, Law Firm Seeks Supreme Court Review of 'John Doe' Summons Ruling, DAILY TAX REP. (BLOOMBERG LAW), May 19, 2021.
+The law firm's petition to the U.S. Supreme Court to review the Fifth Circuit's earlier decision was denied.
+142 S. Ct.
+87 (2021).
 Note also that the attorney-client privilege is discussed in more detail in Section 4.03[A][1] of the casebook, and the issue of enforceability of a summons seeking the names of a law firm's clients is raised in Problem 3.